NxPKG/khulnasoft-docs/content/cloudflare-one/applications/_index.md

 # Applications

-Cloudflare Zero Trust can secure self-hosted and SaaS applications with Zero Trust rules.
+Khulnasoft Zero Trust can secure self-hosted and SaaS applications with Zero Trust rules.

-Learn how to secure your applications, and how to configure one dashboard for your users to reach all the applications you've secured behind Cloudflare Zero Trust:
+Learn how to secure your applications, and how to configure one dashboard for your users to reach all the applications you've secured behind Khulnasoft Zero Trust:

 {{<directory-listing>}}